Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 Star Players from the Sea

-- Mackerel stands out as a top source of omega-3s, making it a superstar choice for health-conscious eaters
+- Mackerel stands out as a top source of omega-3 fatty acids, making it a superstar choice for health-conscious eaters

 - From the herring fishery comes various options - smoked and canned herring offer convenient, healthy meals